sirjonasxx/G-Earth/Extensions.md

 In this section we'll build upon the previous example with the functionality provided by G-Earth's API

+### Initializing our extension

+_initExtension_  is called whenever G-Earth loads the extension, it's specially useful to init the _HashSupport_ and other features, we'll use it in the following examples

 ### Intercepting packets
 The _intercept_ method lets us intercept a packet from its id and modify it if we want to.
+Typically, we use this function call inside _initExtension_.
 ```java
 intercept(HMessage.Side.TOCLIENT, 4000, hMessage -> {
     // oops we got disconnected